-Sung Won Choi, MD
+Sung Won Choi, MD, MS

 Dr. Choi treats children with cancer.
 Her research focus is in the prevention and treatment of graft versus host disease (GVHD), the major complication of the bone marrow transplants that some cancer patients receive.
 With collaborators, she has conducted a novel clinical trial of GVHD prevention using the anti-cancer drug, vorinostat.

-- Professor, internal medicine
+- Professor, Surgery

 - Taubman Scholar